Skip to content

-Best Time to Visit Croatia: Month-by-Month Guide
+Best Time to Visit Croatia 2026: Month by Month

 The best time to visit Croatia is the shoulder season - late May to June, and September - when the Adriatic is warm enough to swim, the days are long, and the coast is far less crowded and expensive than at its July-August peak.
 July and August bring the hottest, busiest, priciest weather and the warmest sea; spring and autumn trade a little beach time for thinner crowds and lower prices; and winter is quiet, cheap and mild on the coast, but many island and seaside businesses close.
 The right month depends on what you want - beaches and islands, national parks, cities, or low prices.